7eventy7/isometric-mini-blocks/README.md

 ## 🚀 Getting Started

-1. Head to releases and grab
+1. Head to the latest release
-2. Click on "Change Icon"
-3. Select any icon from the `launcher-icons` folder
-4. Apply and enjoy your custom instance icon!
+2. Choose a desired desired resolution
+3. Download the desired resolution pack
+4. Store the folder in a safe place<br>
+> You can now reference the icons in supported Minecraft launchers or any other project!

 ## 📒 Credit